Durham ranked in the top 3 music departments in REF 2014

 Welcome to the Department of Music

-The Department has world-class research expertise in musicology, theory and analysis, ethnomusicology, music psychology, performance, composition, and music technology.
+The Department has internationally recognised research expertise in musicology, theory and analysis, ethnomusicology, music psychology, performance, composition, and music technology.
 Staff specialisms include renaissance music, the nineteenth-century symphony, theories of form, music in nineteenth-century Britain, Russian music, music and emotion, Korean sacred music and Indian classical music.
 The Department is located in a beautiful seventeenth-century building in Durham’s UNESCO World Heritage Site; we also have purpose-built practise facilities, up-to-date technological resources, and unique studio facilities for composition and audio-visual documentation.

 Durham also enjoys a rich and vibrant musical life.
 The University boasts numerous choirs, orchestras, opera, jazz and early-music ensembles.
 The Department runs its own annual concert series, which attracts soloists from around the World.
 We also have a resident contemporary music group, Korean and African drumming groups, and a Javanese Gamelan.

 The Music Department has a distinguished tradition of scholarship stretching back to the nineteenth century, but we pride ourselves on remaining a dynamic centre of creative and intellectual innovation.
 At Durham, students join a community of scholars who are passionate in the pursuit of excellence and keen to share their love of learning with others.
 It is our aim to nurture their talent and help them to realise their professional aspirations by providing them with a world-class education in a supportive and stimulating environment.

 - Music Department to launch new MA programme

 - Durham ranked in top three departments in REF 2014

 - Rave reviews in Dutch national newspapers for Richard RIJNVOS' new work

 - Sir Thomas Allen Birthday Celebration Review

 - Workshop on Indian music for school teachers